systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 the root of that file system.
 The naming of those files can be chosen by the installer.
 A recommended scheme is described in the next section.

+Even though the backing file system is typically case-insensitive (i.e. VFAT) it is strongly recommended to reference files in the casing actually used for the directories/files, so that placing these files on other file systems is still safe and robust.

 ### Recommended Directory Layout for Additional Files

 It is recommended to place the kernel and other other files comprising a single